rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

   depth writes, separate RGB/alpha blending, etc. etc.
 - Also, the [luminance book][luminance-book] got updated.

-A complete changes list and a migration guid can be found [in the CHANGELOG][luminance-v0-40-changelog].
+A complete changes list and a migration guide can be found [in the CHANGELOG][luminance-v0-40-changelog].

+luminance-0.41 got released a few days after to fix some type design problems with the gates, and to enhance the error flow in graphics pipelines, revisited to be more flexible and seamless.

 Also, check out the
 ["The compile-time deinterleaving interface"][luminance-typesafe-deinterleaving]